The Purpose Economy: How Your Desire for Impact, Personal Growth and Community Is Changing the World

 Work Without Managers

 A disintermediated workforce is not as radical as it sounds, and is an idea that several companies are experimenting with, most notably Evan Williams’ new company, Medium.
 Evan wanted to boost creativity from his whole team, solve problems more quickly, spend less time in meetings, speed production, and have the entire team truly understand the business.
-As Evan describes it, as a team they define the game they are playing and how they keep scope.
+As Evan describes it, as a team they define the game they are playing and how they keep score.
 They then break their work into projects and nail down the goals and scope.
 From concept to launch, each project cuts across all parts of the organization and is tracked visually on a board in the office.
 No one works directly for anyone else.
 It is up to you if you want to take the lead to make something happen.
 To get help, you have to convince others to help you.
 Finally, they avoid all deadlines and structured meetings.

 He reports it has worked remarkably well.
 “The team is ruthlessly focused on the right things with a fraction of the input.”
 Admittedly, they are a small company of what Evan describes as “incredibly well-rounded individuals”.
 But in spite of its small-scale experiment, it is inspiring others like Debbie Cohen, Head of People at Mozilla, and more recently Tony Hsieh at Zappos, to push the limits of what work can and should be.